gbv/jskos/jskos.md

 If `types` and `concepts` are sets, the `types` set SHOULD include all [concept types] for each concept's `type` other than `http://www.w3.org/2004/02/skos/core#Concept`.

-Field `partOf` at Concept Types MUST be interpreted as following:
+Resource field `partOf` at a concept scheme MUST be interpreted as following:

 - if the linked resource is another [concept scheme], the concept scheme is *subset of* the other concept scheme
 - if the linked resource is a [registry], the concept scheme is *listed in* in the registry

+Item field `replacedBy` at a concept schemes SHOULD be used to connect successive editions or concept scheme that have been replaced or renamed.

+Item field `basedOn` at a concept schemes SHOULD be used to connect translations, abridged versions, or concept schemes that have been inspired by another concept scheme.

 ## Concept Occurrences